WiserTixx/WiserMod/README.md

 # Discord
 [invite](https://discord.gg/zafgtnf4qV)

-in the discord you can chat to other people and the developer(s)
+in the discord you can chat to other people and the developers

 you can also share gameplay about the software